Two dead in Abaco plane crash

 One video of the crash posted to Facebook showed thick orange flames and black smoke billowing in the air.

 Tourism Minister Dionisio D’Aguilar, who has responsibility for aviation, said the plane – an IAI 1124 Westwind N790JR – left the Dominican Republic on Friday for Treasury Cay.
-He said the plane was scheduled to fly to New Providence on Monday.
+He said the plane was scheduled to fly to New Providence yesterday.

 “I think they were going to refuel probably, or pick up some passengers, we’re not sure,” he said.